JakeScheuer/DesktopIO/README.md

+# Electron React App

+Boilerplate to create a "native" application using electron to interface with the OS and React as it's UI.

+UI is uses:

+- React 18
+- Tailwind CSS
+- Dasiy UI
+- Vite

 # IO Controller

 Managing IO between your tv, monitor, headphones, speakers, and other perephrials can be annoying.
 This project is to make a simple interface where you can configure different setups and manage your devices in a single window.